PsyGik/simple-python-rest-client/README.md

 **Deployment**

- - Just run `server.py` from the command line or using PyCharm.
+ - Just run `server.py` from the command line or using any Python IDE.
+ - The default port is 9000.
+You can change it in `server.py`
+ - For the first run, uncomment  `# init_db()` to create a db file.

 **License**